-The extensive monitoring carried out during the live load testing of these three IABs provided valuable information about integral abutment bridge response and has been used to calibrate FEM's of the Middlesex and East Montpelier Bridges.
+The extensive monitoring carried out during the live load testing of these three IABs provided valuable information about integral abutment bridge response and has been used to calibrate FEM's of the Middlesex, East Montpelier, and Stockbridge Bridges.
 The superstructure exhibited negative bending moments at the ends (comparable to the maximum positive bending moments at the midspan).
 The girders located far from truck loading locations exhibited comparatively small bending stresses.
 The substructure displacement was minimal.
 Abutment backfill pressures were small because the bridges had contracted due to low seasonal temperatures.
 At the East Montpelier Bridge, the earth pressures and abutment displacements were higher for obtuse corner of the abutment.
 However, the maximum values were still limited.
 At the Stockbridge Bridge, having 2-span structure with an interior pier resulted in a reduction in forces transferred to bridge abutments and piles.
 Therefore, bridge substructure displacements and stresses were less than the two other bridges tested.
 Unlike the Middlesex Bridge and East Montpelier Bridge, the data from Stockbridge Bridge showed that the geometry affected the distribution of forces (higher stresses and displacements at the upstream end of the bridge, higher earth pressure at wingwalls due to out-of plane movement of bridge, etc.).
 The accurate results that were obtained from FEM of the bridges compared with the measured field response provide confidence that these FEMs can be used to accurately predict behavior for other load positions needed to compute lateral load distribution factors.
-However, any analysis of field data that neglects the correction for temperature or that assumes a constant neutral axis depth for all girder cross sections and for all truck positions may contain significant errors.
+However, any analysis of field data that neglects the correction for temperature may contain significant errors.
 In particular, for the magnitude of stresses generated during load testing, the elimination of temperature effects is critical since temperature effects changed the top and bottom flange stresses a significant amount.
-If thermal correction had not been done unrealistic neutral axis depths would have been estimated.
+If thermal correction had not been done and strain gage readings were used to calculate the neutral axis for each run, unrealistic neutral axis depths would be calculated.